enonic/app-poll/README.md

 * Checking the "Require login" box will prevent non-logged in users from answering the poll.
 Only use this if your site has a login page.
 * Add the Poll part to the desired location on the page.
 * Configure the Poll part with the desired poll content.
+* Optionally add a heading to the poll part that will appear above the question.
 * Save and publish the page with the new poll.
 * Close a poll at any time to prevent further entries by editing the Poll content and checking the "Close poll" box.